You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

 Your Mac will then show you the next Time Machine window.

-In this window you choose your Seagate drive for your Time Machine backup.
+In this window you click on your Seagate to set it up as your Mac Time Machine drive.

 This Time Machine window shows you all the external drives you have connected to your Mac.